ChristosCh00/flask_async_example/README.md

 # Scenario - Applied constraints:
 a) Flask must be used.
 Flask[async] can be used to have async endpoint functions, however there are limitiations.
 There are other modules that are async-first, such as Quart.

 b) The API that our endpoints are consuming can only be hit once to provide a single cat fact.
 Even though the Cat Facts API has the ability to return a list of facts for 1 request, we will pretend that this is not an option and that our only option is to use the /fact endpoint.
-That is to simulate similar 1-to-1 with high volume of requests.
+That is to simulate similar 1-to-1 cases with high volume of requests.